Reinforcement of Bahia, Goulart explains difficulty with Bustos in Santos: “Didn’t respect my story” | Bahia

 This was not the first time that Goulart said he did not feel respected by Santos.
 About two weeks ago, when he terminated his contract with Peixe, the player admitted that his time at Vila Belmiro was less than he imagined and complained about the way he was treated by the club.

 – A few months ago, the player and coach issue did not flow as I would like it to.
 By my decision, I chose to leave it aside and follow new airs.
-I’m very happy to wear the Bahia shirt – completed Goulart this Tuesday.
+I am very happy to wear the shirt of Bahia – completed Goulart this Tuesday.

 It is worth noting that, on a day-to-day basis, despite his underwhelming performance, the number 10 shirt was praised by teammates and members of the coaching staff because of his commitment to the old club.